Five Forms of Post-traumatic Growth

 The results of this meta-analytic review clearly support the hypothesis that optimism, social support, spirituality, acceptance coping, reappraisal coping, religious coping, and seeking support coping are associated with posttraumatic growth.
 Coping responses, especially positive reappraisal and religious coping, are more related to posttraumatic growth than optimism and social support. (source)

-Post-traumatic growth has allowed me to recognize areas of improvement and know I will never be done.
+Post-traumatic growth has allowed me to recognize areas of improvement; I will never be done.